spacetelescope/jwst/docs/jwst/outlier_detection/outlier_detection_coron.rst

 Outlier Detection for Coronagraphic Data
 =======================================

-This module serves as the interface for applying ``outlier_detection`` to coronographic image observations.
+This module serves as the interface for applying ``outlier_detection`` to coronagraphic image observations.

 Specifically, this routine performs the following operations: